mojomonger/gptiare/README.md

 $ docker container run --rm -it -p 3000:3000 iare
 ````

-If you are running this locally, you casn open the application in a web browser at http://localhost:3000
+If you are running this locally, you can open the application in a web browser at http://localhost:3000

 ## Under the Hood